munnashah8709/Assessment/my-app/README.md

 3. on the third form i am listing all the comment of that particulat user who have enter his name on the first page only his comment is displayed

 4. Due to time sortage i am not explaing soo deep (hope will get a change to explain on the further process )

+(Backend)
+1. I have created 3 post api
+    a. to store the user name from the first page
+    b. to store the post
+    c. to store the comments

+2. I have created 2 get api
+   a. to get all the post
+   b. to get all the comment of the username

 -->